OpenEars: free speech recognition and speech synthesis for the iPhone

 • In addition to its various new features and faster recognition/text-to-speech responsiveness, OpenEars now has improved recognition accuracy.

-• OpenEars is free to use in an iPhone or iPad app.
+• OpenEars is free to use in an App Store app.

 Warning